 If you’ve ever been impressed by the rich color or supple condition of a well-cared-for leather sofa, chances are its owner has kept the leather in top shape by regularly applying a leather conditioner.
 Whether you’re investing in a new leather sofa or caring for a favorite pair of shoes, a leather conditioner is essential to renewing and prolonging the life of leather goods.

 However, not all leather conditioners are the same.
 Some are expressly designed to be used with leather furniture, while other conditioners are best for shoes, and still others for leather coats.
 Leather conditioners keep these expensive goods supple and can protect against water damage and mildew while imparting an attractive patina to the leather.
 Some conditioning products are combined with leather cleaners or leather protectants, too.

 At BestReviews, we want to make sure you know the differences between leather conditioners, and which types are best for the leather items that you want to protect.
-Keep reading for the information you need to know to narrow down your search for the best leather conditioner for your valuable leather goods.
-If you’re ready to buy, we’ve included several of our favorites, too.

 Match the conditioner to the leather

 The type of leather conditioner you choose should be formulated specifically for the leather goods you will use it on.
 A leather conditioner for a sofa might contain very different ingredients than one made to condition leather shoes.
 And even the correct conditioner can have an undesired effect on the item it’s used on – it might darken the leather or leave an unwelcome sheen.

 This can be very pronounced on nubuck and aniline leather, which absorb liquid much more easily than other types of leather.
 Pigmented or protected leather, on the other hand, is more water repellent and less likely to change color when a conditioner is used.